supersede-project/feedback_gathering/repository/README.md

 ```bash
 gradle test
 ```
+Make sure to create a separate test db and apply the script located in `src/main/resources/db/f2f_repository/test_monitor_feedback_repository_15_02_18.sql`.
 # Deployment

-Executing 'gradle build' in the root folder creates a build folder.
-In build/libs there is a war file.
+Executing `gradle build` in the root folder creates a build folder.
+In `build/libs` there is a war file.
 This war file can be deployed, e.g. on a Apache Tomcat.

 # IntelliJ